Fairness of ChatGPT: Experimental Results

 \section{Experimental Results}

-We report the main experimental results in Tables \ref{tab1}, Tables \ref{tab2}, Tables \ref{tab3} and Tables \ref{tab4}.
+We report the main experimental results of four datasets in Table \ref{tab1}, \ref{tab2}, \ref{tab3} and \ref{tab4}.
 In these tables, \textit{Acc}, \textit{F1}, \textit{AUC} are evaluated based on the overall testing set. $\textit{D}_{SP}$, $\textit{D}_{TPR}$, $\textit{D}_{FPR}$, $\textit{D}_{ACC}$, $\textit{D}_{F1}$ and $\textit{D}_{AUC}$ are group fairness metrics and represent the absolute difference of Statistical Parity (SP), TPR, NPR, Accuracy, F1 and AUC between two groups (male and female, or black and white). \textit{CR} means change rates, which is an individual fairness metric and represents the percentage of individuals who have received a different decision from the model under the factual and counterfactual settings. $\textit{CR}_{Ovr}$, $\textit{CR}_{M}$, $\textit{CR}_{F}$, $\textit{CR}_{B}$ and $\textit{CR}_{W}$ represents the change rate on the overall testing set, male group, female group, black group and white group, respectively.

 Firstly, if we compare the performance of the large model with small models, on one hand, we see that the overall effectiveness of the large model is comparable with the small models on PISA, COMPAS and Heart Disease datasets.
 However, the performance of the large model on German Credit dataset is worse than small models, and the large model is almost unable to make correct predictions.
-The results show that ChatGPT could perform as well as the small models under prompts with a few in-context examples, but exception may exist in certain scenarios, indicating that we should take care when applying LLMs for high-stake applications.
+The results show that ChatGPT could perform as well as the small models under prompts with a few in-context examples, but exception may exist in certain scenarios, indicating that we should take care when applying LLMs for high-stakes applications.
 On the other hand, we see that group level and individual level unfairness issues exist in both small models and the large model.
-For example, on COMPAS dataset, differences between black and white groups exist in various metrics.
-Moreover, we see 15\% individuals will receive a different decision of whether they will recidivate just because of a change in race with the logistic regression model, while such percentage of ChatGPT is 5\% or so.
-The gender biases also exist for the other three datasets.
-Therefore, we should be particularly mindful of unfairness issues when using machine learning decisions, especially in high-stake domains.
-Though unfairness exists, we see ChatGPT achieves better group fairness than small models in most cases, and achieves the best and much better individual fairness than small models on all datasets except for the German Credit dataset.
+Therefore, we should be particularly mindful of unfairness when using machine learning decisions, especially in high-stakes domains.
+Though unfairness exists, we see ChatGPT achieves better group fairness than small models in most cases, and achieves the best and much better individual fairness than small models on all datasets except for the German Credit.